hackathon-2K17-CloudConquerors/docker-monitor/README.md

 cd docker-monitor/deployments/docker-compose
 ```

-2) create the configuration file: (keeping everything by default should be fine)
+2) Create the configuration file: (keeping everything by default should be fine)
 ```

 ```